Florian-BACHO/EvSpikeSim/README.md

 ### Python3

-Import the simulator as follow:
+Import the simulator as follows:
 ```python
 import evspikesim as sim